udexon/EMYL/E003_Online_Tipping.md

 <img src="https://github.com/udexon/DatongToken/blob/master/payment_chain.png" width="400"  />

 <ol type="a">
-  <li>- Sender A wishes to tip Recipient B. A leaves a comment on B's social media post (Facebook, Instagram, YouTube, etc.) comprising a short link to A's Datong Token, together with the tipping amount, as well as other details.
+  <li> Sender A wishes to tip Recipient B. A leaves a comment on B's social media post (Facebook, Instagram, YouTube, etc.) comprising a short link to A's Datong Token, together with the tipping amount, as well as other details.
 B then opens the short link using Datong app and begins a chat session with A. Sender A then requests Recipient B's public key. </li>
-  <li>- Recipient B sends own public key PBKB to sender A. </li>
+  <li> Recipient B sends own public key PBKB to sender A. </li>

-  <li>- Sender A first encrypt a raw message MA1 with own public key PBKA as encrypted messages CA1. </li>
+  <li> Sender A first encrypt a raw message MA1 with own public key PBKA as encrypted messages CA1. </li>
-  <li>- Sender A then encrypt encrypted message CA1 with Recipient B's public key PBKB as encrypted message CA2.</li>
+  <li> Sender A then encrypt encrypted message CA1 with Recipient B's public key PBKB as encrypted message CA2.</li>
-  <li>- Sender A sends CA2 to Recipient B. </li>
+  <li> Sender A sends CA2 to Recipient B. </li>
-  <li>- Recipient B decrypts CA2 using own private key PVKB. </li>
+  <li> Recipient B decrypts CA2 using own private key PVKB. </li>

 <li> Sender A must include own public key in payment token, so that Recipient B can encrypt message MB and send it to Agent D, who lives in the same country Q as B. </li>